jaehoonkim/sentinel/README.md

-# synapse
+# morpheus

-synapse is a Kubernetes executor to help to manage multiple, multi-CSP backed Kubernetes clusters using standardized templates such as Kubernetes APis, Prometheus APIs and Helm commands.
+morpheus is a Kubernetes executor to help to manage multiple, multi-CSP backed Kubernetes clusters using standardized templates such as Kubernetes APis, Prometheus APIs and Helm commands.
 Using schedulers (such as cron or other cron services), users can automate the cluser management activities such as collecting Kubernetes events, status of nodes and pods, metrics & alerts of Prometheus.
 Also, we are working hard to provide addtional features such as custom-template with multiple steps, users can create thier own template with several Kuberntes APIs and http API calls to automate & standardize the DevOps operations.

-## Why synapse is different than others?
+## Why morpheus is different than others?

-synapse consists of a manager and a agent for an each Kubernetes cluster, however, synapse's agent is not a typical agent.
+morpheus consists of a manager and a agent for an each Kubernetes cluster, however, morpheus's agent is not a typical agent.
 No direct access from the manager to the agent API calls.
 The agent always polls the manager to inquire whether there is any assignment for the agent and fetch the assigned taks and execute/send the result back to the manager.
 Users can control how often the agent polls the manager using manager management API.

-synapse maintains standard templates to use Kubernetes & Prometheus APIs and users just need to pick the template and cluster(s) to get what they want.
+morpheus maintains standard templates to use Kubernetes & Prometheus APIs and users just need to pick the template and cluster(s) to get what they want.
 It's simple and resuable.

 ## What are the available templates at this moment?

-The list below is the template list synapse is supporting as of today and "create", "delete", "apply" will be added soon.
+The list below is the template list morpheus is supporting as of today and "create", "delete", "apply" will be added soon.

 ```
 alertmanager_silences_create